"Named Most Charming Small town B&B in Massachusetts by Reader's Digest"

-This lovingly updated 1846 Victorian Bed & Breakfast is located on a quiet street in Harwich, Cape Cod, Massachusetts.
-The area is the Harwich Historic District and is near Harwich Port and the beach, very close to the Cape Cod rail trail (bike trail), cranberry bogs and within a quick drive to a wide variety of restaurants.
-The surrounding towns of Chatham, Brewster and Dennis are also a short drive from the B&B making the location an ideal home base to enjoy all of the things to do in Cape Cod.
+Our lovingly updated 1846 Victorian Bed & Breakfast is located on a quiet street in Harwich, a quintessential Massachusetts fishing town.
+The setting is the Historic Center of Harwich near Harwich Port, the beach and fresh water ponds, very close to the Cape Cod rail trail (bike path), cranberry bogs and within a quick drive to a wide variety of restaurants.
+The surrounding towns of Chatham, Brewster and Dennis are a short drive from the B&B making our location an ideal location to enjoy all of the many things to do while visiting the Cape.

-The owners (Lori & Tim, along with their dog Tye) live on premises and are the Innkeepers & your hosts.
-They are true Cape Cod locals (Lori was born & raised in Brewster) and are always happy to share tips & ideas of how to best explore the Cape.
-When you call, or email, you will communicate directly with the Innkeepers.
+We (Lori & Tim) along with our dog Tye live on premises and are the Innkeepers & your hosts.
+We are true Cape Cod locals (Lori was born & raised in Brewster) and are always happy to share tips & ideas of how to best explore the Cape.